 Any such assessment is subconsciously conveyed in a coaching relationship and is readily perceived by the person being coached,

-like the client but it is critical that he or she demonstrates respect for the person.
+client but it is critical that he or she demonstrates respect for the person.
+Good coaches

-in their clients’ success and happiness and work to develop their trust so that they will feel comfortable discussing
+success and happiness and work to develop their trust so that they will feel comfortable discussing performance issues as

-of effective coaches is that they demonstrate confidence in themselves and their methods so that they will be perceived as
+is that they demonstrate confidence in themselves and their methods so that they will be perceived as competent and authentic.

 mentors usually go beyond coaching to assist in the development of their protégés in additional ways.

-organizational structure, policies and culture.
-As such, mentors often function as advocates for their protégés
+of organizational structure, policies and culture.
+As such, mentors often function as advocates for their

-in facilitating recognition and advancement.
-Mentors can be coaches and coaches can also serve as mentors, but good mentors
+protégés in facilitating recognition and advancement.
+Mentors can be coaches and coaches can also serve as mentors,

-usually transcend coaching for improved performance and focus on comprehensive personal development of an individual above
+but good mentors usually transcend coaching for improved performance and focus on comprehensive personal development of an

+Coaching vs. Counseling.
 Coaching initiatives focus on performance improvement in general.
-They include interventions intended
+They include interventions

-to enhance an individual’s capabilities to perform current and future responsibilities as well as to overcome existing
+intended to enhance an individual’s capabilities to perform current and future responsibilities as well as to overcome

 skills and attitudes, but unlike training where the emphasis is usually on well-organized, short-term learning opportunities